memopussle/memopussle/README.md

 ### Hey there!

 Hi, I'm Thu Giang - an enthusiast developer and learner.
-I love to learn new thingsin my free time :)
+I love to learn new things in my free time :)

 - 🌱 I'm currently working on Nodejs, Express and REST APIs project
 - 💼 I'm open for collaboration.
 Send me an [email](mailto:xanhtham.cuc@gmail.com) :)